microbit-apps/.github/profile/README.md

 ## Welcome to Micro:bit Apps!

+See https://microbit-apps.org for user facing web site.
+This site is primarily for developers.

 We create applications that run on the [BBC micro:bit](https://microbit.org) to expand its reach in schools and out in the world.
 Micro:bit apps often take advantage of [display shields](https://github.com/microbit-apps/display-shield)